 Large Intestine Diarrhea

-Large intestine diarrhea tends to involve more frequent poops.
-The stool is semi-formed and may contain mucus or flecks of blood.
+Large intestine diarrhea tends to involve more frequent bowel movements.
+The stool is semi-formed and may contain mucus or flecks of red blood.
 Urgency—sometimes leading to “accidents”—is a typical characteristic of large intestine diarrhea.
 You might notice your dog straining, looking painful, or trying repeatedly to poop without producing much.
 If the individual stool piles or puddles produced are smaller than your dog’s usual poops (even if they’re more frequent), the large intestine is probably the origin of the diarrhea.

 Small Intestine Diarrhea